Internship Guide

 - Making connections (with the industry/field/job function/geographic location)

-- Applying for internships (part-time/full-time internships during the fall/spring/summer)
+- Balancing an Internship (part-time/full-time internships during the fall/spring/summer)

 Most organizations are looking for candidates to fill an immediate opening.
 This typically means you should be applying the semester prior to the anticipated start date.
-Similarly, most internship recruitment occurs a semester in advance.
-However, depending on the industry/organization you are targeting, you may have to apply even earlier.
+Similarly, most internship recruitment occurs at least a semester (sometimes a year) in advance.
+However, depending on the industry/organization you are targeting, you may have to apply earlier.
 Refer to the guide below for a general timeline.
 (Note: This may not apply to every organization, so please do your research!)

 The process for securing an internship takes time and can involve many steps.
-We suggest speaking with:
+We suggest participating in events and speaking with:

-USC Alums (Through the Trojan Network and LinkedIn, you can ask for informational interviews) to gain more insight into their career launch and professional experiences as you pave the way for your chosen path.
+USC Alums: Request for informational interviews (informal coffee chats) to gain more insight into their career launch and professional experiences as you pave the way for your chosen path through the Trojan Network and LinkedIn.

 Need a headshot or looking to gain an overview of LinkedIn to start this process?
 Check out our Headshots to Handshakes program.